Sara-Hamilton/BestRestaurants.Solution/README.md

     See https://www.learnhowtoprogram.com/c/getting-started-with-c/installing-c for instructions and links.

-  * _Create new tables in the database_
+  *    _Import the data into the database_

-# Add specific instructions with exact table names and attributes
+    See https://www.learnhowtoprogram.com/c/database-basics-ee7c9fd3-fcd9-4fff-8b1d-5ff7bfcbf8f0/database-practice-and-world-data for instructions and links.
+    Download the zipfile that is located inside this github repository.

   * _Start the Apache and MySql Servers in MAMP_